cisco-outshift-ai-agents/caipe-workshop-mars-colony/301-mission6.md

 From the ArgoCD UI, you can monitor the sync status of the Vault application.
 Wait until the sync status is `Synced` for Vault like below:

+**Note:** Vault will be on the 2nd page of the ArgoCD UI.

 <img src="images/argocd-vault-sync.svg" alt="Vault application sync status" style="width: 60%; max-width: 400px;">

 ### 4.2: Port forward to Vault service

-First, port forward to Vault service so we can use this to directly access the vault service:
+First, open up a **new terminal** and run the below command to port forward to Vault service so we can use this to directly access the vault service:

 ```bash
 # Port forward Vault service (run in background)